danchoi/rails31nav.vim/README.md

     :ScanOpen [filename]

-_filename_ is the name of a Rails file without the path (e.g., `user.rb`).
-You can type the first few characters of the filename, and then use `TAB` to let autocomplete it, and `<C-n>` and `<C-p>` to cycle through all the matches in the Rails directory tree.
+_filename_ is the name of a Rails file without the path.
+You can type the first few characters of the filename, and then use `TAB` to let autocomplete it, and `TAB`|`<C-n>` and `<C-p>` to cycle through all the matches in the Rails directory tree.
 When you see the matching file, press `ENTER` to edit it.

+So for example, if you typed `:ScanOpen user` and then pressed `TAB`, you might see `users.js.coffee` as the first match.
+Then if you pressed `TAB` again, you would see `users.css.scss`, and so on.

 ## Install

 Copy plugin/rails31nav.vim to ~/.vim/plugin/